Gornius/osu-skin-scripts/README.md

 # osu-skin-scripts
-Collection of scripts that automate  making of osu! skins
+Script(s) that automate  making of osu! skins

 ## osu-fontgen